oucs-teaching/cosc349-labs/lab06.md

 Network addresses are typically written as a full IP address followed by a /n where 'n' indicates the number of network number bits versus host number bits.
 By convention all the host bits are set to 0 when describing the network's address as an IP address.

 Let's work through an example.
 Say we have a network 192.168.2.0/24.
 The slash 24 indicates that the top 24-bits of this IP address are the network number, and the remaining 8-bits are the host number.
 Thus on this network we have space for 256 host numbers.
 A given VM might be at 192.168.2.11, for example.
 There are at least three addresses of the 256 that you shouldn't use, though:
-- the lowest host number, 0, is usually used to identify the network, so allocating a host there would confuse matters, i.e., don't allocate a VM to 192.168.2.0;
+- the lowest host number, 0, is usually used to identify the network, so allocating a host there would confuse matters, i.e., don't allocate a VM to 192.168.2.0 but instead start your numbering higher---I'd typically start at 192.168.2.2;
-- the highest host number, 255, is usually used for the broadcast address, that transmits to all hosts on that local network, i.e., don't allocate a VM to 192.168.2.255;
+- the highest host number, 255, is usually used for the broadcast address, that transmits to all hosts on that local network, i.e., don't allocate a VM to 192.168.2.255, instead 192.168.2.254 should be the highest IP address that you use;
 - for non-private networks there is one address used as a gateway or a router: it is the address to which all traffic not within the current network is sent, and VirtualBox often allocates the second-lowest host number, 1, I think, so don't allocate a VM to 192.168.2.1.

 Picking a /24 network simplifies illustrations since the last "octet" of the IP address is the host number.
 It is entirely possible to have most other /n values, which involves some more binary tinkering.
 For example, we could instead consider 192.168.2.0/25.
 Now there are only 128 host numbers, from 192.168.2.0 to 192.168.2.127, since the high-order bit of the last octet belongs to the network number.
 The address 192.168.2.200 is still valid, but is a host on the nearby network 192.168.2.128/25.